 Unplug monitors, televisions, printers, modems, internet routers, video game consoles, phone chargers and more to reduce unnecessary energy usage.
 Just remember, it is a good idea to keep DVRs and similar items plugged in to not miss their background features.

-For extra tips on how to use appliances safely, or to call a professional appliance repair service, please contact Grand Prairie Appliance Repair.
+For extra tips on how to use appliances safely, or to call a professional appliance repair service, please contact Peerless Appliance Repair.
 We can repair all common home appliances!

 Appliance Repair Cost